lxc/incus/doc/howto/migrate_from_lxc.md

 ## Get the tool

 If you're using the snap, the `lxc-to-lxd` is automatically installed.
-It is available as `lxd.lxc-to-lxd`.
+It is available as `lxc-to-incus`.

 Otherwise, make sure that you have `go` (version 1.18 or later) installed and get the tool with the following command:

-    go install github.com/canonical/lxd/lxc-to-lxd@latest
+    go install github.com/canonical/lxc-to-incus@latest

 ## Prepare your LXC containers